instana/openapi/spec/descriptions/getEvents.md

 ### Query Parameters:

 - **to:** The end of the requested timeframe as a Unix timestamp.
 The current service time is used as a default if not provided.
+Please note that it is recommended to fetch historical events with a delay using a `to` timestamp in the past due to eventual consistency.
+It can take up to **2 minutes** in some cases until an event update is reflected in the results.
 - **windowSize:** The size of the requested timeframe in milliseconds relative to `to`.
 If neither `windowSize` nor `from` is provided, then a default windowSize of *10 minutes* is used.
 - **from:** As an alternative to defining the `windowSize`, the `from` query parameter can be used, which spans the timeframe in range `[from, to)`.
 - **excludeTriggeredBefore:** Whether to exclude events that have been triggered before the requested timeframe in order to enable searching for events that have started within the given timeframe, excluding events that are previously active already.
 This is useful for 3rd party integrations that fetch events from Instana with a scheduled batch job in a fixed interval using tumbling windows, when you only care about new events.